NEPA

 US NRC Final Rule Amends Categorical Exclusions From Environmental Review (10 CFR Part 51)

-The US NRC has expanded the list of categorical exclusions under NEPA, effective April 29, 2026, to streamline environmental reviews for nuclear licensing and administrative actions.
-This deregulatory shift reduces administrative burdens and transaction costs for operators by exempting routine activities—such as security upgrades and spent fuel storage changes—from lengthy environmental assessments.
+The US Nuclear Regulatory Commission has expanded categorical exclusions under NEPA, effective April 29, 2026, to streamline environmental reviews for nuclear licensing and administrative actions.
+This deregulatory shift reduces administrative burdens and transaction costs for operators by exempting routine activities like security upgrades and spent fuel storage changes from lengthy environmental assessments.

 govinfo.govUnited StatesUnited States